forestgrape/coronavirus/index.md

 * ##### dsDNA
     double stranded DNA: very stable and reliable duplication possible

+Some forms of life alternate the storage formats through their life cycle e.g. retroviruses.

+### storage and decoding
 7 forms of combinations of lifetime storage and decode mechanisms are known to be in use on earth:
 * (+)ssRNA := Single stranded RNA, + sense
 * (-)ssRNA := Single stranded RNA, - sense